federatedplatforms/FEDeRATED-BDI/docs/graphdb.md

 GraphDB is a free triple storage database solution that runs as a web application, from a Docker image.
 Setting up a repository to host data in GraphDB allows for the integration of the verification extension SHACL just from a click of a button.

-The FEDeRATED BDI prototype saves event data as RDF in GraphDB, enabling the possibility of querying for events information based on the access rights given by the uploader of the event data.
+The FEDeRATED Node prototype saves event data as RDF in GraphDB, enabling the possibility of querying for events information based on the access rights given by the uploader of the event data.

 ## How to run

-To run the GraphDB docker open a terminal window and navigate to the root folder of the FEDeRATED BDI prototype Kotlin project and run the command:
+To run the GraphDB docker open a terminal window and navigate to the root folder of the FEDeRATED Node prototype Kotlin project and run the command:
 ```docker compose up```.

 The [docker compose](../docker-compose.yml) file specifies the files loaded into the GraphDB server instance.
 The FEDeRATED ontology,